Is it Really Necessary to Offer a Health Insurance Stipend to Your Nanny or Other Household Employee

 In the case of an audit, you’ll want to be prepared with either documentation that you are personally paying for your nanny’s health insurance plan directly or have on hand proof of your household employee's policy and documentation (such as invoices) showing they are paying for their policy.

-What types of benefits can I offer as a household employer?
+What types of healthcare benefits plans can I offer as a household employer?

 When you work with My Household Managed and our payroll partner, GTM Payroll, you’ll have access to expert support and guidance on exactly what health insurance stipend or benefit to offer your nanny.
 You’ll also have help setting up the stipend or benefit to ensure everything is documented correctly in the case of an audit.